hengtseChou/VLM-TV-Show-Caption-Recognition/README.md

 During experiments, we discovered several significant factors that have the greatest impact on the fine-tuning result:

-1. The base model
+1. Base model
-2. The text data
+2. Text data
-3. The image data
+3. Image data
-4. The prompt
+4. Instruction

 In particular, the text data should cover a wide range of dialogue scenarios to enhance the model's capabilities in the given language.

-After conducting a data survey, we experimented with 5 text datasets in zh-tw and 1 image dataset depicting human activities.
+After conducting a data survey, we experimented with 4 text datasets in zh-tw and 1 image dataset depicting human activities.
 While the text datasets may vary slightly in format and content, they all share one common element - dialogues.
 These dialogues have been extracted and trimmed to create suitable subtitles.
 These subtitles were saved as `sentences.txt` files.
 Next, sentences and images were randomly selected to create synthetic images.
 Finally, the json file `subtitles_dataset.json` was created in the following format:

 ```json
 [